cptpiepmatz/TableDataMerge/README.md

 -latex | Outputs merged table in latex format
 -hline | If used with '-latex' between every line a '\hline' will be printed -debug | Prints a shit ton of data
+-mathmode | If used with '-latex' every cell will be inserted into math mode

 ## Supported File Formats
 - .dat(separated by tabs and 2+ spaces)